 In addition to baselessly asserting that elective abortions are essential, abortion advocates are also claiming pro-life people are using a health crisis to push politics and their specific agenda to control women.
 They have whipped up a faux outrage over politicians and activists attacking women’s reproductive health rights (when they specifically mean abortion).
 In reality, they are doing the exact thing they accuse their opposition of doing: they are using a public health crisis to score political points and are trying to push their own agenda and viewpoint on abortion.
 Their opposition — state health departments and state attorney general’s offices — are merely trying to get all providers to comply with state orders, not just abortion clinics.
 If abortion clinics would have complied with their state orders to begin with, there would be no specific call-outs by state officials needed.
 Instead of complying, though, they continue to physically endanger the women they claim they are helping and then point fingers at everyone but themselves to cast blame for putting women’s lives and physical health in danger.

 Below is a list of all 50 states, whether the state has an order concerning elective and/or non-essential procedures, whether abortions are included or excepted in that order, and whether abortion clinics are still operating.
 Here you can click on the links provided to all applicable state orders.
 The links for “Yes” are to abortion clinics who are still open, some of which have a specific notice on their website that in spite of the COVID-19 outbreak, they are still seeing patients and doing abortions.

-For states which have put out orders banning non-essential and elective procedures, you can contact your state’s governor to urge them to consider abortions elective and non-essential, and to tell abortion clinics to stop doing abortions.
 You can check out this resource which updates regularly to show the states which have put orders in place concerning medical procedures.